 Ernest Hemingway famously wrote that one goes bankrupt in two ways: gradually, and then suddenly.

 Euthanasia became legal in Canada in much the same way.
 Known as Medical Assistance in Dying, it has been available across the country since 2016.
-But the law which was passed by parliament that summer was only the end of the process, which was at first grinding along slowly, and then very quickly.
+But the law which was passed by parliament that summer was only the end of a process, which was at first grinding along slowly, and then very quickly.